top of page

 Now

-My skin is sagging noticeably under my chin
+My skin sags noticeably under my chin

 And my upper lip itches of bourbon.